Current research programme

 Christchurch-born William received scholarships from NZAGRC which allowed him to develop his skills and focus on nitrogen losses from farmland.

-“These scholarships helped lead me into my PhD studies.
+“These scholarships helped lead me into my PhD studies at Lincoln University.
 My PhD research work is designed to discover ways to reduce nitrogen losses from farms and is part of a large MBIE funded programme led by Dr David Whitehead of Manaaki Whenua – Landcare Research.”

 “The NZAGRC has helped fund the measurement of N2O emissions in my PhD studies.
 The funding for the nitrous oxide (N2O) emission measurements in my PhD were extremely important to make sure there was no pollution-swapping.”